sk0107/TerminalVideoPlayer/README.md

 - Playback performance may vary based on terminal and system capabilities.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests to improve this project.

 ## Contact
 Please contact me at sohamkonar28@gmail.com with any questions or concerns.

+## Inspiration
+My two brain cells are fried beyond repair but this TikTok (https://www.tiktok.com/t/ZP8N7bwwT/) created a brief spark that led to the creation of this abomination.
+The goal was to create a video player on par with the one found here (https://github.com/maxcurzi/tplay) and clearly I did a great job of doing that.

+## Final Thoughts
+I started this project at 11 PM on December 24th, 2024 and I am writing this at 3 AM on December 25th, 2024 after throwing this code at ChatGPT for the past 3.5 hours.
+Given that I am trying to write a high-performance Python-based (oxymoron intended) terminal video player, I think I did an alright job.